NimbusNoesis/multi-modal-ui/README.md

-# Phi-4 Multimodal Interface
+# Multimodal Interface

-This project provides a web interface and API for Microsoft's Phi-4 multimodal model, allowing users to interact with the model through a user-friendly Streamlit application.
+This project provides a web interface and API for locally hosted multimodal LLMs (ollama), allowing users to interact with the model through a user-friendly Streamlit application.

 ## Features